Xavier Musketeers men's basketball: Travis Steele era

 On March 27, 2018, Mack was named the head coach at the University of Louisville.
 Four days after Mack left Xavier for Louisville, longtime Xavier assistant coach Travis Steele was named head coach of the Musketeers.
-After missing the NCAA Tournament for the fourth consecutive year, Steele was fired on March 16, 2022.
+Despite success against rival Cincinnati, Steele was criticized for his inability to lead the Musketeers to the NCAA tournament.
+After missing the tournament for the fourth consecutive year, Steele was fired on March 16, 2022.

-2nd Sean Miller era
+Second Sean Miller era

-Only three days after the firing of Travis Steele, Xavier hired former coach Sean Miller as his replacement.
-During the period in between Steele’s exit and Miller’s full installation as head coach, Jonas Hayes served as interim.
-Hayes would lead the Musketeers to their second-ever NIT Championship.
+Only three days after the firing of Travis Steele, Xavier hired former head coach Sean Miller as his replacement.
+During the period in between Steele’s exit and Miller’s full installation as head coach Jonas Hayes served as interim.
+Hayes would lead the Musketeers to their second-ever NIT championship.

+In his first season back at Xavier, Miller led the team to a 27-10 record, earning a berth in the NCAA tournament as a no. 3 seed, where they would be eliminated in the Sweet 16 by Texas.
+The Musketeers struggled in Miller's second year back, posting a 16-18 record, which broke the team's long streak of winning seasons.
+Xavier would return to national prominence in the 2024-25 season, however, finishing with a 21-10 regular-season record.
+The team reached the NCAA Tournament as a no. 11 seed, led by the resurgent All-Conference forward Zach Freemantle, who had been injured for the entirety of the previous year.
+Xavier defeated Texas in the First Four in Dayton, 86-80, before losing in the NCAA first round to no. 6 seed Illinois, 86-73, in Milwaukee.

+On March 23, 2025 it was reported that Miller would be leaving Xavier to become the next head coach at the University of Texas.
+Miller's second departure was met with widespread outrage from Xavier fans, as Miller had previously expressed regret at having left Xavier in 2009.

+Richard Pitino era

+On March 26, 2025 Xavier announced that Richard Pitino would become their next head basketball coach.